 Ensuring that all glasses run the same firmware, is a shared responsibility of all ActiveLook applications.
 That ensures that the ecosystem will not ‘fragment’, with users facing bugs with app & firmware misaligned versions.

 As of now, the glass firmware upgrade itself is solely performed by ‘ActiveLook sports application’, the native ActiveLook companion application developed by Microoled.

-Here is detailed process: (draft version)
+Here is general process:

 As described above, on a first connection to a given pair of glasses, an application needs to pre-load the graphical ressources it will later require in order to operate.